 El Ángel de la Independencia, along Paseo de la Reforma

 First stop, Angel of Independence.
-Since the landmark is on my way to the embassy, I stopped by.
-A shrine where the remains of some of the most outstanding leaders of the Mexican Independence movement like Miguel Hidalgo, Vicente Guerrero and Ignacio Allende rest inside its base, which also includes the sculptures of said insurgents and a beautiful sculpture of a lion guided by a boy which represents the dominance of truth and intelligence over strength.
+Since the landmark is on my way to apppoinment, I stopped by.
+A shrine where the remains of some of the most outstanding leaders of the Mexican Independence movement like Miguel Hidalgo, Vicente Guerrero, and Ignacio Allende rest inside its base, which also includes the sculptures of said insurgents and a beautiful sculpture of a lion guided by a boy that represents the dominance of truth and intelligence over strength.

 Basílica de Santa María de Guadalupe, in Villa de Guadalupe Hidalgo (or simply “la Villa”)

-While the embassy personnel is preparing the documents I needed, I hopped into the bus heading to the northern neighborhood of Villa de Guadalupe Hidalgo (or simply “la Villa”), about 30 minutes away from the City center.
+Next, I hopped into the bus heading to the northern neighborhood of Villa de Guadalupe Hidalgo (or simply “la Villa”), about 30 minutes away from the City center.
 The Basilica and its patron saint are among the most sacred places and miraculous saints in the Americas and highly visited by many Catholic devotees.
-In this Basilica, Pope John Paul II celebrated mass several times on his trips to Mexico, among them, the canonization of the Indian Juan Diego.
+In this Basilica, Pope John Paul II celebrated mass several times on his trips to Mexico, among them, the canonization of the Indio Juan Diego.
 It served as a mini pilgrimage for me to give thanks for all the provisions in my life.

 Zona Rosa (Pink Zone), Colonia Juárez

-Zona Rosa, another area nearby the embassy, checking out local and international restos.
-The streets of Zona Rosa became a fashionable place and its coffee houses a place to see and be seen, the city’s meeting place.
-Colonia Juárez was thus invested in by several businessmen, mainly focused on tourism, elegant hotels are located in the area, as well as modern and sophisticated commercial centres like the Jacarandas Mall, with its coffee shops, fashion boutiques, art galleries and exotic personalities from artistic and literary spheres who used to meet there, then latter being attributed with having named the area as Zona Rosa.
+Zona Rosa, another interesting place to check out for local and international restos.
+The streets of Zona Rosa became a fashionable place and its coffee houses to be a place to see and be seen.
+Colonia Juárez was thus invested in by several businessmen, mainly focused on tourism, elegant hotels are located in the area, as well as modern and sophisticated commercial centers like the Jacarandas Mall.
+The coffee shops, fashion boutiques, art galleries and exotic personalities from artistic and literary spheres who used to meet there, then later named as Zona Rosa.
 A Mexican personality once thought the area was “too shy to be red, too daring to be white”.
-But one far more interesting thing about it, is that during a period of decay in this area in the 1980’s, other social groups saw an opportunity to settle themselves there, such as the Korean community and especially the gay community.
-Zona Rosa is one of the first places of open respect for the rights of this community.
+But, one far more interesting thing about it, is that during a period of decay in this area in the 1980’s, other social groups saw an opportunity to settle themselves in the area, such as the Korean community and especially the gay community.
+Zona Rosa is one of the first places of open respect for gay and lesbian rights.
 It is quite interesting to know how the acceptance of the third sex evolved in a macho culture.

 El Monumento a la Revolución, in Plaza de la República

 One of most sumptuous buildings in the city, is El Monumento a la Revolución (The Monument to the Revolution).
-This monument was turned into a mausoleum which houses the remains of some of the main protagonists of the Mexican Revolution: Francisco I. Madero, Venustiano Carranza, Francisco Villa, Plutarco Elías Cales and Lázaro Cárdenas.
-Also, since 1986, this monument’s basement houses the Revolutionary Museum.
-Today, in the museum and the great open space which surrounds it (Plaza of the Republic), several cultural activities take place, of which the Tecnogeist stands out, one of the most important festivals of electronic music and of multimedia art in the American continent.
+This monument was turned into a mausoleum, that houses the remains of some protagonists of the Mexican Revolution: Francisco I. Madero, Venustiano Carranza, Francisco Villa, Plutarco Elías Cales and Lázaro Cárdenas.
+Since 1986, the monument’s basement serves as the Revolutionary Museum.
+Today, the museum and in the great open space surrounding the Plaza, cultural activities take place.
+One example is the Tecnogeist, the most important festival of electronic music and of multimedia art in the Latin America.
 It is also a place where local protests are staged.
 This landmark is just 2 minutes away from the hotel where I stayed in, it is the first landmark I checked out the minute I freshened up and settled in.

 Zócalo, El Centro Histórico

-Zócalo is definitely a must spot to see in México City.
-It is a monumental public space surrounded by some of the most emblematic urban landmarks in the city, which together constitute one of the largest and most important public plazas in the world.
+Zócalo is definitely a must to see in México City.
+It is a monumental public space surrounded by some of the most emblematic urban landmarks in the city, that constitute to be one of the largest and most important public plazas in the world.
 The main square of the city is called Zócalo, but its official name is Plaza de la Constitución.
-It takes up a whole city block and is among the largest squares in the world where people gather for civic and cultural events and celebrations throughout the year.
-Within the square, you can visit The Palacio Nacional (National Palace) where you can admire the murals by Diego Rivera.
-Also, in the square is the Catedral Metropolitana, which replete with colonial religious art and beautiful gilded altarpieces, Federal District buildings, Nacional Monte de Piedad and on the northeast of the square is the Templo Mayor.
+Within the square, you can visit The Palacio Nacional (National Palace) where you can admire the murals painted by Diego Rivera.
+Located in the square too are the Catedral Metropolitana, which replete with colonial religious art and beautiful gilded altarpieces, Federal District buildings, Nacional Monte de Piedad and on the northeast of the square is the Templo Mayor.
 Finding the square is quite easy, with its enormous Mexican flag, you’ll know you’re in the right place.

 Torre Latinoamericana, El Centro Histórico

 My time is running out, last night in México.
 What is the fastest way to get an excellent 360 degrees view of the city?
-Well, it is an easy yet tall fix, climb to the once tallest building in México, a classic skyscraper of the city and one of the most important urban landmarks, Torre Latinoamericana.
+Well, it is an easy yet tall fix, climb to once the tallest building in México, a classic skyscraper of the city.
+One of the most important urban landmarks, Torre Latinoamericana.
 This skyscraper has 43 office floors and an antenna from which radio and television signals are transmitted.
-It also has a belvedere on its last three floors where one can get an excellent view of the city.
-And if you still have time, you can also check the museum in the building only few floors down from the viewing deck.
-The mood up there can get pretty romantic especially if you’re with your special someone and enjoying the big city view.
+It also has a belvedere on the last three floors where you can get an excellent view of the city.
+And, if you still have time, you can also check the museum in the building only few floors down from the viewing deck.
+The mood up there can get pretty romantic especially if you’re with your special someone enjoying the big city view.

 Televisa & Arena México, last-minute stop

-I’m leaving México City and bringing with me are such tremendous and wonderful memories, but it’s not over yet.
+I’m leaving México City and bringing with me, are such tremendous and wonderful memories, but it’s not over yet.
 The morning of my afternoon flight back home, I decided to check out one more place, which is quite close to the heart of Filipinos.
-I went to take a peek of the television network that made Filipinos fell in love with Thalia with her telenovelas such as Marimar, María del Barrio, Rosalinda, etc. Though I wasn’t able to see Thalia ( of course) or other Mexican stars, but having able to talk to some of the company personnel, it was still such a treat knowing and seeing the place who made that special bond between México and Philippines.
-Another iconic event in México is the Lucha Libre, the arena is just on the opposite street of the television network, so, I took a look and hoped to watch a real wrestling match.
-However, I was too early for it, therefore, I was only able to see some wrestlers prepping for the match later that day.
-It was muscle overload in one day and in one place for me.
+I went to take a peek of the television network that made Filipinos fell in love with Thalia’s telenovelas such as Marimar, María del Barrio, Rosalinda, etc. Another iconic event in México is the Lucha Libre, the arena is just on the opposite street of the television network.

 And that was a wrap!
 Will I ever come back to México?
 One big YES! (hopefully soon).
 Overall, what made my trip extra special aside from the amazing places that México has to offer is the warmth of its people.
-For all the Mexicans who gladly gave me a free inside scoop and guide about its culture and history and made me feel at home, I’ll always be grateful and will hold México closer to my heart.
+For all the Mexicans who gladly gave me a free inside scoop and guided me with its culture and history, thank you.
+You made me feel at home, I’ll always be grateful and will hold México closer to my heart.
 And on my last note, México City is definitely not that bad after all, it is about understanding and respecting what is evident and travelling smartly.

 Hasta luego amigos!!!